 FAQs: Taking a Loan from Your Whole Life Insurance Policy

-You can think about the cash value part of your Whole Life Insurance Policy like this: it’s kind of like a savings account that grows over time as you pay your premiums.
+You can think about the cash value part of your Whole Life Insurance Coverage like this: It’s kind of like a savings account that grows over time as you pay your premiums.
 You can even think about it as an asset you can tap for money later on when you need it for everything from emergencies to good investment opportunities and everything in between.
 At Canadian LIC, we often meet clients who have built up substantial cash value and need help in utilizing it.
 For instance, a client in Ottawa wanted to refinance her home for some renovations and was surprised that liquidity from her policy’s cash value was available to her without a long approval process.

 Yes, it will.
-When you get a loan from your Whole Life Insurance Policy, the amount you are borrowing, plus interest, comes off the death benefit.
+When you get a loan from your Whole Life Insurance Coverage, the amount you are borrowing, plus interest, comes off the death benefit.
 That means your beneficiaries could get less money when you die.
 We had a client in Calgary who borrowed from his policy to pay for his daughter’s education.
 He didn’t realize how much the loan would reduce his death benefit, and unfortunately, his family received less than they expected.
 This is something you should carefully consider and discuss with your financial advisor at Canadian LIC.

 Failure to repay it on time continues to attract interest, increasing your outstanding loan balance.
 After some time, the result can be the loan amount growing to more than the cash value, thereby rendering your policy lapsed.
-We once had a client of ours from Montreal take out a loan, and he could not estimate how much interest would be accumulated.
+We once had a client from Montreal take out a loan, and he could not estimate how much interest would be accumulated.
 She came very close to losing her insurance coverage because the balance was too high.
-To help forestall this in the future, we would encourage her to set up a repayment plan—or at least periodically check on the status of the loan balance.
+To help forestall this in the future, we would encourage her to set up a repayment plan, or at least periodically check on the status of the loan balance.

-In most cases, loans against the cash value of your Whole Life Insurance Policy are tax-free.
+In most cases, loans against the cash value of your Whole Life Insurance are tax-free.
 However, be cautious when your policy lapses or you have surrendered your policy with the outstanding loan against it because the amount of the loan that is more than the premiums you paid will then be taxable.
 One of our clients from Vancouver faced this situation when his policy lapsed.
 He was hit with a significant tax bill, which added to his financial stress.
 It’s important to understand these potential tax consequences and plan accordingly.

-What you can borrow is usually based on the cash value you have accumulated in the Whole Life Insurance Policy.
+What you can borrow is usually based on the cash value you have accumulated in the Whole Life Insurance Plan.
 Most, if not all, insurers will allow you to borrow up to 90% of the cash value.
 At Canadian LIC, we’ve had clients like Maria of Toronto, who, through a Whole Life Policy, had built up a significant cash value over 15 years.
-She was impressed by how much she could get access to and not have to sell anything else or apply for some regular loan when needing the funds for investment in a new business.
+She was impressed by how much she could get access to and not have to sell anything else or apply for a regular loan when needing the funds for investment in a new business.

 Yes, the interest on the policy loan does accrue.
 In case one is unable to repay this loan, interest is tacked onto the outstanding loan balance, and it will continue to grow.
 We always remind our clients, like Dave from Vancouver, to consider this very carefully.
 Dave had borrowed from his Whole Life Insurance Cash Value to help his son with university fees.
 He initially thought of delaying the repayment, but he came to realize, after discussing it with us, that growing interest would, at some point, impact his policy’s benefits.
 Well, he then set in place a manageable plan for repayment so he could continue the policy and, therefore, help his family.